muratcetinkaya/RI_FormApp1/README.md

 provides a user interface for controlling the movements of a robot using a Windows Forms application.
 It also utilizes a custom library called RI_OperatorCommands(Based on Fanuc Robot Interface).
 This library is designed to execute commands used to control a FANUC robot.
 ## Features

-- Turning digital outputs (DO) of the robot on and off.
+- Turning digital I/O's of the robot on and off.
 - Establishing and terminating communication with the robot.
-- Writing integer and floating-point values to numerical registers (Register).
+- Writing integer and floating-point values
-- Adding comments to registers for documentation.
+- Adding comments to Variables for documentation.